top of page

 “Wait, what?”

-“I understand the pleasure part,” the guard said nodding his head and gesturing knowingly with his hands.
+“I understand the pleasure part,” the guard said, nodding and gesturing knowingly with his hands.
 “What business do you have in Shadowspire?”

-“Oh, that,” My-re stammered.
-“Yes, my husband is a renown and skilled fighter and wishes to test his mettle in the gladiatorial arena.”
+“Oh, that,” My‑re stammered.
+“Yes, my husband is a renowned and skilled fighter and wishes to test his mettle in the gladiatorial arena.”

 “Wonderful, we could always use more talent on the sands.
 What stable did he join?”